Timezone (video arcades): Powercard

 Timezone arcade system moved to a magnetic swipecard system known as the Timezone Powercard.
 This meant that customers, rather than having to carry many coins around, could simply deposit a larger amount of money (for example, $10) onto their Powercard account.
 In order to use an arcade machine, they simply had to swipe their card through a detector located on the machine, and the credit would be deduced from the card account.
 This system was supplied by Australian company Embed International.
-Tap-to-play cards are now currently available in the Singapore, Philippine and Vietnam franchises and are beginning to be rolled out across Australian franchises as of December 2018.
-In the Philippines however, the cards are hybrid tap-and-swipe as not all branches have tap card compatibility yet.
+Tap-to-play cards are now currently available in the Singapore, Philippines, Vietnam and India franchises and are beginning to be rolled out across Australian franchises as of December 2018.
+In the Philippines, however, the cards are hybrid tap-and-swipe, as not all branches have tap card compatibility yet.
+Newer branches have tap-only functionality as default, which will soon be implemented in other stores.

 In 2004, paper tickets for ticket redemption arcade machines were replaced with electronic tickets automatically loading on the card.
-Eventually, tickets were now dispensing again instead of automatically loading on the card, prevalent in the India, Philippines and Singapore franchises.
-In the India and Philippines franchises, a rare golden ticket allows the player to earn an extra 1000 tickets.
+Eventually, tickets were now dispensing again instead of automatically loading on the card, prevalent in the India, Philippines, and Singapore franchises.
+In the India and Philippines franchises, a rare golden ticket allows the player to earn an extra 500-1000 tickets.

 As of 2005, Timezone Powerclub credit in Australia lasted one year from the date of credit and the cards could only be used at the original store of purchase.

 As of 2008, after many Timezone stores closed, balances can be used at any venue regardless of where the credit was put on.
 However, in order to progress to the higher Powerclub levels, customers can only put credit on at the venue which issued the card, or in some franchises, Fun Points can be earned by loading a specific number to reach a certain threshold for upgrade.
 The exception to this is where the issuing venue has subsequently closed down and a new "home venue" has been selected.
-Fun Points, which is used in Philippine-based stores, have been abolished on 2022 in favor of a new uniform Timezone Rewards system (also used in other countries) which allows earning of rewards and progression to higher levels freely.
+Fun Points, which is used in Philippine-based stores, have been abolished on 2022 in favour of a new uniform Timezone Rewards system (also used in other countries) which allows earning of rewards and progression to higher levels freely.

+Timezone branches in Indonesia use Tizos as their game currency instead of their respective currency.

 Timezone Rewards

 Timezone Rewards is Timezone's loyalty program which offers incentives and benefits according to membership tiers or levels.
 Qualifying criteria for each tier varies from country to county.
-The structure in Australia, New Zealand, The Philippines and Singapore is reflected as:
+The structure in Australia, New Zealand, The Philippines, and Singapore is reflected as: